-Dog-friendly backyard ideas on a budget, are ones that you can easily invest your time and money in, as it will make your home more of a haven to your pet.
+Dog-friendly backyard ideas on a budget, are ones that you can easily invest your time and money in, as they will make your home more of a haven for your pet.
 Have a dog but are unable to get the most out of him outdoors?

 Our top dog-friendly backyard ideas will help you convert your home into a friendly spot for your four-legged friends.
 Stay here to learn the best ways to do this on a budget.